Skip to content Go to Accessibility Statement

 Tips for Using Revivex Down Cleaner

 Revivex Down Cleaner restores loft and warmth to nearly all of your down gear and apparel, to keep you warm and safe on every adventure.
-Unlike household laundry soaps, Down Cleaner cleans without detergents - this means it preserves the natural oils, loft, and warmth of down.
+Because Down Cleaner doesn't include any fragrances or fabric softeners, it preserves the natural oils, loft, and warmth of down.
 If possible, you should follow the manufacturer’s instructions for washing.
 If unavailable, use the following guidelines in this post.

 Note: After washing, consider waterproofing your down product.
 We recommend using Revivex Durable Water Repellent.